Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/exposing-to-internet.md

 If you need to create a new superuser account without accessing the admin panel (for instance, the first admin account), you can use the following command and follow the prompts.

-- With docker: `docker compose exec admin-panel python3 manage.py createsuperuser`
+- With docker: `docker compose exec admin-panel django-admin createsuperuser`
 - Without docker: `cd admin_panel && poetry run python3 manage.py createsuperuser`

 #### Disabling password authentication